The continuous spectrum of bound states in expulsive potentials: Introduction and methods

 This potential supports a normalizable BIC stationary wave function,

-which corresponds to the zero energy eigenvalue.
-Later, schemes were designed for the realization of BIC states in semiconductor heterostructures \cite{bic2,bic3,bic4}.
-Then, much interest was drawn to BIC modes in various photonic setups, where they offer a considerable potential for applications \cite{BIC0,BIC1,BIC2,BIC3,BIC4}.
+(see Fig. \ref{fig0}), which corresponds to the zero energy eigenvalue.
+Later, schemes were designed for the realization of quantum-mechanical BIC states in semiconductor heterostructures \cite{bic3,bic4}.
+Then, much interest was drawn to BIC modes in various photonic setups, where they offer a considerable potential for applications \cite {BIC0,BIC1,BIC2,BIC7,BIC9,BIC6,BIC8,BIC10,BIC11,BIC12,BIC13}.

 In the framework of the mean-field approximation, the linear Schr\"{o}dinger equation for a single atom is closely related to its nonlinear version in the form of the Gross-Pitaevskii equation (GPE), which includes the cubic term accounting for the averaged effect of inter-atomic collisions in the Bose-Einstein-condensate (BEC) phase of ultracold atomic gases \cite{Pit}.
-In the optical realization, a model similar to GPE is provided by the nonlinear Schr\"{o}dinger equation (NLSE), which adds the Kerr self-focusing term to the paraxial propagation equation \cite{KA}.
-Under special conditions, NLSE-based optics models give rise to nonlinear states in the form of \textit{embedded solitons}, which, similar to the BIC modes produced by the linear Schr\"{o}dinger equation, may exist as peculiar localized states \textit{embedded} in the continuous spectrum \cite{ES}.
+In the optical realization, a model similar to GPE is based on the nonlinear Schr\"{o}dinger equation (NLSE), which adds the Kerr self-focusing term to the paraxial propagation equation \cite{KA}.
+Under special conditions, NLSE-based optical models give rise to nonlinear states in the form of \textit{embedded solitons}, which, similar to the BIC modes produced by the linear Schr\"{o}dinger equation, may exist as peculiar localized states \textit{embedded} in the continuous spectrum \cite{ES,ES5,ES2,ES3,ES4,ES6}.

-Another counter-intuitive species of bound states is produced by a system of two linearly coupled 1D or 2D equations, each one being either a linear or nonlinear Schr\"{o}dinger equation, with the usual trapping harmonic-oscillator (HO) potential in one equation, and the \emph{expulsive} (anti-HO) potential in the other \cite{Nir}.
+Another counter-intuitive species of bound states is produced by a system of two linearly coupled 1D or 2D equations, each one being either a linear or nonlinear Schr\"{o}dinger equation, with the usual trapping harmonic-oscillator (HO) potential in one equation, and the \emph{expulsive} (anti-HO; alias inverted HO \cite{ODell}) potential in the other \cite{Nir}.
 The 2D linear system for wave functions $u$ and $v$ , written in the polar coordinates $\left( r,\theta \right) $, is

 where $\lambda $ is the coefficient of the linear coupling, $\kappa >0$ is the relative strength of the anti-HO potential, while the HO strength in Eq. (\ref{u2D}) is fixed to be $1$ by scaling, and $\omega $ represents a possible eigenvalue mismatch between the coupled equations.
 It was found \cite{Nir} that the system of Eqs. (\ref{u2D}) and (\ref{v2D}) admits bound-state solutions, in the form of